pyxherb/slake/slkc/README.md

 ## Issues

-### Stack Overflow Risks on Everywhere

-Several functions (such as AST node duplication, generic instantiation, expression compilation, etc.) has risk of stack overflow, we have planned to migrate to C++20 and use coroutine to avoid this problem.

 ### SLKC_RETURN_IF_XXX trap

-In some case you may see:
+In some cases you may see:

 ```cpp
 if(/* condition */)